rht-labs-events/summit-lab-2018-doc/scenario5/README.md

 Apr 19 12:33:52 node1.example.com openvswitch[2124]: Enabling remote OVSDB managers [  OK ]
 ```

-Check again Grafana, Prometheus and Alertmanager.
-You should not see any alerts.
+Finally, navigate back to Grafana, Prometheus and Alertmanager.
+No more alerts should be visible:

-:heavy_check_mark: Alertmanager alerts usually take a while to disappear, so expect around 5-10 min delay.
+:heavy_check_mark: Alertmanager alerts usually take a while to disappear, so expect around a 5-10 min delay.

 :exclamation: There is a known [issue](https://github.com/openshift/origin/issues/19466) related to SkyDive where Pod interfaces are not cleaned.
-So even if you have solved the scenario by yourself, please solve it using the lab cli to remove SkyDive.
+To work around this, please use the lab cli to resolve this scenario and remove SkyDive:

 ```
-lab -s 5 -a solve
+> lab -s 5 -a solve
 ```

 ### OVS Deep dive